The Benefits of Exercise for Individuals with Dementia

 Guest: Samantha Stipp, Owner of Through the Ages Fitness

-In this episode of the Story Cottage Podcast, we continue our conversation with Samantha Stipp, owner of Through the Ages Fitness.
-Samantha discusses the powerful connection between movement, cognitive function, emotional well-being, and social engagement for seniors, especially those living with dementia.
-She shares the key benefits she's seen firsthand and why intentional, movement-based programming is so important.
+In this episode of the Story Cottage Podcast, we explore the benefits of exercise for dementia with Samantha Stipp, owner of Through the Ages Fitness.
+Samantha shares how movement improves physical health, cognitive function, emotional well-being, and social connection for seniors living with dementia.
+Her intentional, movement-based programming shows why staying active is so important for this community.

 Story Cottage Interviewer: